Gopakumar-Vafa invariants and wall-crossing: Wall-crossing formula for GV type invariants

 Locally on $M_{\sigma}(v)$, we can compare the above diagram with a similar diagram for representations of the Ext-quiver with a convergent super-potential.
 For a closed point $p \in M_{\sigma}(v)$ corresponding to a polystable sheaf (\ref{poly}), let $Q_{E_{\bullet}}$ be the associated Ext-quiver.
 We take data (\ref{xi}) for the Ext-quiver $Q_{E_{\bullet}}$ by

 Then we have the associated $\mu_{\xi}$-stability condition on the category of $Q_{E_{\bullet}}$-representations.
 Let $\vec{m}$ be the dimension vector of $Q_{E_{\bullet}}$ given by

 We have the following result: \begin{thm} \emph{(\cite[Theorem~7.7]{Todstack})} For a closed point $p\in M_{\sigma}(v)$ corresponding to a polystable sheaf (\ref{poly}), let $Q=Q_{E_{\bullet}}$ be the associated Ext-quiver.
-Then there exists a convergent super-potential $W$ of $Q$ and analytic open neighborhoods
+Then there exist a convergent super-potential $W$ of $Q$ and analytic open neighborhoods

 where $\vec{m}$ is the dimension vector (\ref{dimvec:m}), such that the commutative diagram (\ref{dia:M+}) pulled back to $T$

 is isomorphic to the commutative diagram (see the diagram (\ref{dia:arrow})):